messamat/BrazilDCI_R/README.md

 The only files needed for the core of the R analysis are:
 - results/dci.gdb/networkattributes
 - results/dci.gdb/damattributes
-Both are available in the study's figshare permanent repository (add link).
+Both are available in the study's [figshare permanent repository](https://figshare.com/s/5ba67b7f58ccc812ae70).

 For ease of use, codes were numbered in the order that they need to be run for reproducing the analysis.